3DSmitty/debian-qualcomm/README.md

 # debian-qualcomm
 This project is about running native Debian linux on Qualcomm devices.
 There has been a great amount of kernel development supporting Qualcomm devices in recent years.

 Debian 12 - Bookworm was used as the build environment.
 Should also work on Debian 13 - Trixie with little or small modifications.
 Qualcomm device used is Motorola Moto G4 Play.
 I tried to make this generic enough to support many different Qualcomm chips.
+A lot of this can probably be put into scripts and it is on my TODO list.

 ## Factors